Last Updated on

 How many grams of protein do you need?

-However as dietary protein tends to correlate with the amount of new muscle synthesised, and also as plant protein generally speaking is less anabolic and not as well digested than animal protein, I recommend going with the upper end of the protein range suggested by the scientific literature to be optimal (1).
+However, you have to remember that dietary protein tends to correlate with the amount of newly synthesized muscle fibers.
+With this in mind, I recommend going with the upper end of the protein range suggested by the scientific literature to be optimal .
+This is essential because plant protein is generally less anabolic and not as easily digested than whey.

 With these numbers in mind, and taking into account the general lifestyle of a vegan athlete, here's why I believe a plant-based protein supplement to be so invaluable: